jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 gl.enable(gl.DEPTH_TEST);
 ```

-And change command to clear the frame buffers in the `render()` function to the following.
+And change command to clear the frame buffers in the `render()` function to the following

 ```javascript
 // Clear frame buffers